brainsik/json-store/DEVELOPMENT.md

+# Development

-# Releasing a new version
+## Releasing a new version

-Notes from the last release process.
 Documentation is the first step on the road to automation. 😊

-## Steps

-Follow these in order.
+Follow these steps in order.

 ### Create new build on GitHub